To ensure objectivity throughout the hiring process, you may want to consider forming a selection panel and/or using a selection matrix.

 How to Keep Your Selection Panel on Track

-Selection panel tasks vary depending on whether the panel will be engaged before, during or after the initial recruitment process, but there are certain steps that every selection panel should take in order to ensure the hiring process is effective.
+Selection panel tasks vary depending on whether the panel will be engaged before, during or after the initial recruitment and screening processes, but there are certain steps that every selection panel should take in order to ensure the hiring process is effective.
 Use the following list of tasks to help keep your selection panel on track:

 - Decide upon participants’ roles within the panel

-- Review the position description prior to interviewing; it includes information such as required qualifications, preferred qualifications, functions, and working conditions
+- Review the position description prior to interviewing to come to a common understanding of what attributes you are looking for; it includes information such as required qualifications, preferred qualifications, job functions, and working conditions

 - Develop a selection matrix if desired